 The FDA approved Combivir in 1997.
 Combivir combines two drugs into a single medication, making HIV medications easier to take.

 Researchers continued to create new formulations and combinations to improve treatment outcome.
 By 2010, there were up to 20 different treatment options and generic drugs, which helped lower costs.
-The FDA continues to approve HIV and AIDS medical products, including:
+The FDA continues to approve HIV medical products, regulating:

 - product approval